Leo Tolstoy: Pacificism

 In 1908, Tolstoy wrote A Letter to a Hindu, outlining his belief in non-violence as a means for India to gain independence from colonial rule.
 In 1909, Gandhi read a copy of the letter when he was becoming an activist in South Africa.
 He wrote to Tolstoy seeking proof that he was the author, which led to further correspondence.
 Tolstoy's The Kingdom of God Is Within You also helped to convince Gandhi of nonviolent resistance, a debt Gandhi acknowledged in his autobiography, calling Tolstoy "the greatest apostle of non-violence that the present age has produced".
 Their correspondence lasted only a year, from October 1909 until Tolstoy's death in November 1910, but led Gandhi to give the name Tolstoy Colony to his second ashram in South Africa.
 Both men also believed in the merits of vegetarianism, the subject of several of Tolstoy's essays.

 The Boxer Rebellion stirred Tolstoy's interest in Chinese philosophy.
 He was a famous sinophile, and read the works of Confucius and Laozi.
 Tolstoy wrote Chinese Wisdom and other texts about China.
 Tolstoy corresponded with the Chinese intellectual Gu Hongming and recommended that China remain an agrarian nation, and not reform as Japan had done.
 Tolstoy and Gu opposed the Hundred Days' Reform by Kang Youwei and believed that the reform movement was perilous.
 Tolstoy's ideology of non-violence shaped the thought of the Chinese anarchist group Society for the Study of Socialism.

 Tolstoy denounced the intervention by the Eight-Nation Alliance (which included Russia) in the Boxer Rebellion in China, the Filipino-American War, and the Second Boer War.
 Tolstoy praised the Boxer Rebellion and harshly criticized the atrocities of the Russian, German, American, Japanese, and other troops of the Eight-Nation alliance.
-He heard about the looting, rapes, and murders, and accused the troops of slaughter and "Christian brutality."
-He named the monarchs most responsible for the atrocities as Tsar Nicholas II and Kaiser Wilhelm II.
-He described the intervention as "terrible for its injustice and cruelty".
+He heard about the looting, rapes, and murders, and accused the troops of slaughter and "Christian brutality".
+He named the monarchs most responsible for the atrocities as Tsar Nicholas II and Kaiser Wilhelm II, describing their intervention as "terrible for its injustice and cruelty".
 The war was also criticized by other intellectuals such as Leonid Andreyev and Gorky.
 As part of the criticism, Tolstoy wrote an epistle called To the Chinese people.
 In 1902, he wrote an open letter describing and denouncing Nicholas II's activities in China.

 Tolstoy also became a major supporter of the Esperanto movement.
 He was impressed by the pacifist beliefs of the Doukhobors and brought their persecution to the attention of the international community, after they burned their weapons in peaceful protest in 1895.
 He aided the Doukhobors to migrate to Canada.
 He also provided inspiration to the Mennonites, another religious group with anti-government and anti-war sentiments.
 In 1904, Tolstoy condemned the ensuing Russo-Japanese War and wrote to the Japanese Buddhist priest Soyen Shaku in a failed attempt to make a joint pacifist statement.